 This means it is worth protecting your online reputation because it could have a great impact on your life.

-Cleaning up your internet presence and cultivating a positive online reputation is much simpler if you are not a business owner because you will not have to worry about things like SEO.
+Cleaning up your internet presence and cultivating a positive online reputation is much simpler if you are not a business owner or CEO because you will not have to worry about things like SEO.
 But maintaining your reputation will still take consistent effort.

 At the end of this article, I will describe several methods of preserving your online reputation.
 I will also explain what to do if you discover negative information about you online.